canada-ca/digital-playbook-guide-numerique/en/5-work-in-open-by-default.md

 - When appropriate, share your development process and progress publicly **(Digital Services Playbook (US))**
 - Document and show your work. **(Plan - Digital Design Playbook (ISED))**
 - If you are redesigning a service document the changes and show how these changes will enhance the client experience when using the service. **(Plan - Digital Design Playbook (ISED))**
-- Embrace sharing platforms (e.g., GCconnex, GCpedia, Twitter, etc.) to get inspiration and feedback on your ideas. **(Plan - Digital Design Playbook (ISED))**
-- Before you start your own project, do an environmental scan to see how other programs and services are embracing digital service delivery. **(Plan - Digital Design Playbook (ISED))**
-- Identify lessons learned throughout the project and not just at the end. **(Plan - Digital Design Playbook (ISED))**
-- Make it easier to share data across ISED by collecting service and client information in a consistent manner and following best practices (e.g., the business number as a common identifier and practices related to Identity Management (IDM)). **(Plan - Digital Design Playbook (ISED))**

 </section>